Moon-Ingenium/Employee-Directory/employee-directory/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-*   When the user loads the page, a table of employees should render.
+*   When the user loads the page, a table of employees should render with ID, name, occupation and email.
-*   The user should be able to see the table with all employess sorted by ID Filter the users by name
+*   The user should be able to see the table with all employess and if the user clicks on occupation, it is sorted by positon
-*   The table displayes employee ID, name, occupation, and email.
+*   The user may search by characters in name and the table displays employee ID, name, occupation, and email.

 # Links